elifitch/font-scraper/README.md

 #Font-Scraper

 This is a little node script you run in the command line to scrape all the fonts from a site.
-It can be extremely useful for prototyping something for a client and want to use their brand fonts.
+Quickly grabbing all fonts on a site can be extremely useful when prototyping something for a client or prospect, experimenting on something for yourself, etc.

 ##How to use
 Clone the repo, run ```npm install``` to take care of a few dependencies, and then run ```node font-scraper http://www.example.com```.
 Simple as that.